ALIVEcode/AliveScript/README.md

+## AliveScript

+Welcome to the AliveScript Programming Language, where dreams come true in all sort of dialect!

-## Getting Started
+## Getting started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+1. Get Intellij Idea
+2. Clone this repo
+3. In File/Project Structure ...
+    1. Link src to /src
+    2. Link resource to src/interpreteur/regle_et_grammaire
+    3. Link dependencies
+    4. Set the sdk to Java17
+4. Execute the main function in src/Main.java
+5. Have fun with the language 🥳🍾

 ## Folder Structure

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder where alivescript code is written
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder where you can find the dependencies of alivescript

-## Dependency Management

-The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).
+- `ServerAS`: the module where you can find the Api for communicating with alivescript